spaidtech/ai-engineering-practice/day-01/day-01-readme.md

-# Day 1 -- Applied AI / ML Engineering (Supervised Learning + Hands-on)
+# Day 1 --- Applied AI / ML Engineering

-This document contains **both concepts and executable code** used on Day 1.
-Dataset: Titanic (Kaggle-style tabular dataset)
+## Supervised Learning (Theory + Hands-on)

 ------------------------------------------------------------------------

 ## 1. ML Engineer Mindset

-Machine Learning is not about models.\
+> Machine Learning is not about models.\
-It is about converting raw data into reliable decisions.
+> It is about converting raw data into reliable decisions.

+**Key ideas** - Models are tools - Data, features, and decisions matter more than algorithms - A good ML engineer reasons before coding

 ------------------------------------------------------------------------